 You can use Hive and HDFS connections in a Hadoop plan.
-When you a Hive or an HDFS connection, TDM uses the Data Integration Service to run the mappings in the Hadoop cluster.

 You can create Hive and HDFS connections in Test Data Manager, and import the Hadoop data sources in to a project.
 In a Hadoop plan, you can select Hive and HDFS connections as source, target, or both.

-You must configure a cluster configuration object in the Administrator tool before you perform TDM operations on Hive and HDFS sources.
+You must configure a cluster configuration in the Administrator tool before you perform TDM operations on Hive and HDFS sources.
 A cluster configuration is an object that contains configuration information about the Hadoop cluster.
 The cluster configuration enables the Data Integration Service to push mapping logic to the Hadoop environment.

 The Hive database schema might contain temporary junk tables that are created when you run a mapping.
 The following sample formats are the junk tables in a Hive database schema:

 Ensure that you do not select any temporary tables when you import data sources.

 You can create a Hadoop plan to move data from Hive, HDFS, flat files, or relational databases such as Oracle, DB2, ODBC-Sybase, and ODBC-Microsoft SQL Server into Hive or HDFS targets.
 You can also create a Hadoop plan when you want to move data between Hive and HDFS sources and targets.
 If the source is HDFS, you can move data to a Hive or an HDFS target.
 If the source is Hive, you can move data to a Hive or an HDFS target.
 You can extract data from Hive and HDFS to a flat file in a Hadoop plan.